 Discs act as shock absorbers between individual vertebral bones, providing soft cushions between the hard surfaces of the spine.

-Aging Spinal Disc Structure
+Aging Intervertebral Disc Structure

 As discs age, it is normal for them to experience degenerative changes.
 Typically, this means that discs will dry out and shrink, causing a permanent loss of height, diameter and circumference.